All Episodes

 It's always been one to two who made up stories because they didn't want Eddie to be their boss again.

-And Eddie had seriously reprimanded guys who were brand new, had never been on combat before for their election of duty for a mutiny abroad.
+And Eddie had seriously reprimanded guys who were brand new, had never been on combat before, for dereliction duty, for a mutiny abroad.

-And so he told them, hey, look, either get out of the teams or ship up or shape out.
+And so he told them, hey, look, either get out of the teens or ship up or shape out.

 And they didn't like that.